How to write web content that actually sells

 Better writing means more sales

 You don't need to be a professional writer.
-You just need to put yourself in your customer's shoes and answer their questions with clarity and honesty.
+You just need to put yourself in your customer's shoes, answer their questions clearly, and give them concrete reasons to choose you.

-And if you don't have the time or energy, we'll handle it.
+And if you don't have the time or the inclination, we'll handle it.
 At webifayAI we write your website's content as part of the project, not as an extra.
+Tell us what you need and we'll show you how we do it.